 Services for Students with Disabilities

-- Two Windows computers and one Mac computers, all with network and Internet access
+- Two Windows computers with Internet access:

 - Multicolor CCTV with text-to-speech

 - Microsoft Office Suite 2013 (including Word, PowerPoint, Excel, and Outlook)

 For computer and equipment help or training, contact our Assistive Technology Specialist at:

 Phone: (626) 585-7242

 Email: email@example.comOffice: D-209

 All library lab computers include the following features and software:

 - Windows Ease of Access Center (Magnifier, Narrator, On-Screen Keyboard, Windows Speech Recognition)